AmadeusITGroup/tansu/README.md

 * can handle both immutable and mutable data;
 * results in compact code with the absolute minimum of boilerplate.

-ngx-tansu is tightly integrated with the Angular ecosystem:
+tansu works well with the Angular ecosystem:
 * works with the standard `async` pipe out of the box;
 * stores can be registered in the DI container at any level (module or component injector).